 How MistQL stacks up against other solutions

 JMESPath and MistQL are similar in scope, but MistQL provides more out of the box, including arithmetic operations and regexes.
-A goal of MistQL is to not simply be a query language, but a language for defining ANY computation on a JSON-like object.
+A goal of MistQL is to not simply be a query language, but a common expression language for defining a broad set of computations on a JSON-like object.
 One of the major driving factors behind MistQL is the fact that JMESPath isn't able to capture many of the key operations that MistQL provides.

 JSONLogic is much smaller than MistQL, but also much less expressive.
 If the shared logic is extremely simple, JSONLogic might work better for you.
 If JSONLogic isn't expressive enough, or readability of JSONLogic becomes difficult, then MistQL will probably work better.